-Another one with f-stop set to 2.8.
-This also was back when my DSLR skills were new.
+This photo was taken back when my DSLR skills were new.
+The aperture was 2.8.
 The focus wasn’t perfect, and Lucy wasn’t looking at me, but we still love this old picture of my daughter with our Lucy kitty.
 As you can see, you don’t have to be experienced to get that background blur.

 Another way to get a blurred background is by letting distance work for you.
 The amount of distance between the camera, subject, and background will all affect the amount of blur you get in the background.